-Some of the most important health benefits of cat’s claw include it’s ability to reduce inflammation, speed healing, soothe gastrointestinal issues, treat certain kinds of cancer, improve the immune system, and prevent degenerative diseases.
+Some of the most important health benefits of cat’s claw include its ability to reduce inflammation, speed healing, soothe gastrointestinal issues, likely reduce the risk of certain kinds of cancer, improve the immune system, and prevent degenerative diseases.

 The bark and the roots of cat’s claw are what are so highly sought after for their powdered form and extracts, as they have a unique blend of chemicals, including alkaloids and antioxidants that can impact our body in a variety of ways.
 Although valuable extracts have been used naturally for countless generations, it is highly suggested that you seek out cat’s claw from trained herbalist and certified health food stores to ensure proper preparation.
 Different variants are also used for different ailments, so professional oversight is highly suggested.
 Now, let’s dig a bit deeper into the many health benefits of cat’s claw.

 Health benefits of cat’s claw include: